davezachry/pub/README.md

     }
 }
 ```
+### Installation and Setup

+## Installation
+Download the repo and upload the "application" folder and all it's content to your web server just outside of the public web root.

+## Setup
+Download the "index.php" and the ".htaccess" files in the "public" folder and upload them to your public web root.
+Depending on your web server, you may need to handle URL rewrites diffently.
+If that's the case, then you may not need the ".htaccess" file.

 ### The Future
 - The ultimate goal is to extened this into a bonified CMS with a visual interface for creating pages and content.